apache/celix/log_service/README.md

 ## Using info

-If the Celix Log Service is installed The `FindCelix.cmake` will set:
+If the Celix Log Service is installed, 'find_package(Celix)' will set:
  - The `Celix::log_service_api` interface (i.e. header only) library target
  - The `Celix::log_service` bundle target
  - The `Celix::log_helper` static library target